hopsoft/coast/README.md

 ## Testing

-There are some interesting additions to MiniTest::Mock since I mock the heck out of Rails in order to test.
-Poke around the code and let me know what you think.
+There are some interesting additions to MiniTest::Mock since I mock some of Rails to make testing fast & fun.

+Poke around the test code and let me know what you think.

 How to run the tests.